Missouri Off-Grid Laws: An In-Depth Guide

 • In remote areas not served by piped water

-Even if you manage to get approval for an outhouse, you will still have to adhere to strict design regulations.
+Even if you get approval for an outhouse, you must adhere to strict design regulations.
 You can’t even backfill outhouses; they must be pumped out by a registered septic tank pumper and disposed of in a municipal sewer system.

 Also Read: